Kings Canyon National Park features terrain similar to Yosemite Valley, and is home to the largest remaining grove of sequoia trees in the world!

 With its deep valleys, skyscraping trees, and distinctive rock outcroppings, Kings Canyon National Park is the place that John Muir once called "a rival to Yosemite."
-By some measures, it is home to the deepest canyon in America!

 Located next to Sequoia National Park, Kings Canyon Park is composed of two distinct areas - Grant Grove (home to the General Grant tree, also known as "the Nation's Christmas Tree") and Cedar Grove.
 Grant Grove visitors snap photos and marvel at the sheer size of the sequoia grove.
 Kings Canyon is also home to Redwood Canyon, the largest remaining grove of sequoia trees in the world.